List of NFL rivalries: Conference rivalries

+Chicago Bears vs. New York Giants

+The Bears and Giants have engaged in a long-standing rivalry that involved six NFL championship games.
+In the pre-Super Bowl era, the Bears won four of six championship games against the Giants, with one of the Giants' two victories involving the iconic "Sneakers Game" in the 1934 NFL Championship Game.
+The two teams also met in the playoffs twice in the Super Bowl era, splitting both meetings, with the winner eventually claiming the Super Bowl.
+The Bears lead the all-time regular season series 37–25–2 and have a 5–3 postseason record.

 Dallas Cowboys vs. Green Bay Packers

-The rivalry between the Cowboys and the Packers has resulted in a number of notable games, including the "Ice Bowl" and other games impacting the playoff race. heated up during the 2010s, with several of their games impacting the NFC playoff race during that decade.
+The rivalry between the Cowboys and the Packers has resulted in several notable games, including the "Ice Bowl" and other games impacting the playoff race.
+It most notably heated up during the late 2000s and 2010s, with several of their games impacting the NFC playoff race during that decade.
 During the Brett Favre era in Green Bay, the Cowboys dominated the rivalry, going 9–2 (including 9–0 in Dallas) against the Packers when Favre was the quarterback.
-However, since Aaron Rodgers became the Packers' starter in 2008, they have dominated the rivalry, as Rodgers has a 8–2 record against the Cowboys, including a perfect 3–0 record in Dallas.
-The Packers lead the all-time series 21–17.
-The teams are tied 4–4 in the playoffs.
+When Aaron Rodgers became the Packers' starter in 2008, they dominated the rivalry, as Rodgers had an 8–2 record against the Cowboys, including a perfect 3–0 record in Dallas.
+The Packers lead the all-time series 22–17–1 and lead 5–4 in the playoffs.

-Dallas Cowboys vs. Minnesota Vikings

-The rivalry between the Cowboys and the Vikings heated up during the 1970s, with several of their games impacting the NFC playoff race during that decade.
-The Cowboys lead the all-time series 19–15, including a 4–3 record against the Vikings in the playoffs.

 Dallas Cowboys vs. Los Angeles Rams

 The rivalry between the Dallas Cowboys and the Los Angeles Rams became prominent during the 1970s and 1980s.
 The Cowboys met the Rams eight times during that span and split those meetings.
 Two of those matchups decided the NFC's representative in the Super Bowl, with the Cowboys prevailing on both occasions.
 The two teams met again in the postseason during the 2018 NFC Divisional Round culminating in a Rams victory.
-As of 2022, The Cowboys lead the all-time series 19–18, but the Rams lead 5–4 in the playoffs.
+As of 2023, The Cowboys lead the all-time series 20–18, but the Rams lead 5–4 in the playoffs.

 Dallas Cowboys vs. San Francisco 49ers

 The bitter rivalry between the Dallas Cowboys and San Francisco 49ers began in the 1970s and became prominent during the 1990s.
 For three straight seasons from 1992 through 1994 the two teams met in the conference championship game.
 Each was a hotly contested battle whose winner went on to win the Super Bowl in every one of those seasons.
 The NFL Top 10 ranked this rivalry to be the tenth best in the history of the NFL.
 San Francisco has played Dallas in nine postseason games with the Cowboys leading the postseason series 5–4.
-The all-time series is tied, 19–19–1.
+The 49ers lead the all-time series, 21–19–1.